-The High Voltage Compartment has a separate cover.
 The High Voltage Compartment is supplied with a threaded hole for 1/2" NPT conduit connection for use with the required, sealed conduit connector and screw terminals appropriate for the voltage and current present.
 The terminals accommodate #12 - #14 AWG wire-size for electrical power.